 - Law on measurements (LM);

 - Road transport act (РTА);

 - Law on protection against harmful influence of chemical substances and mixtures (LPHICSM);

-The Main objectives in carrying out the SAMTS activities are strategic and operative.
+The main objectives in carrying out the SAMTS activities are strategic and operational.